 Further assistance may be available to low-income homes installing solar energy when NC and SC receive their grants under the Solar for All program.

-Affordable loans from community lenders may become available in late 2024/early 2025 as funds awarded under the IRA’s Greenhouse Gas Reduction Fund are deployed.
+Affordable loans from community lenders are beginning to be available through the IRA’s Greenhouse Gas Reduction Fund.

 Check out DOE’s Tribal Home Electrification and Appliance Rebates Program.